 As you can see, many issues can arise from an Asian rhinoplasty.
-This highlights the importance of selecting the best rhinoplasty surgeon for Asian nose with the experience to not only create beautiful, natural results but someone who can also manage potential complications.
+This highlights the importance of selecting the best plastic surgeon in NYC with the experience to not only create beautiful, natural results but someone who can also manage potential complications.

 Dr. Linkov’s patients are very satisfied after their rhinoplasty surgery.
 The literature reported satisfaction rates after rhinoplasty is in the 80-90% range.
 The rates are lower in men compared to women.
 These results underscore the difficulty of rhinoplasty surgery, including Asian male rhinoplasty and female nose job, and the need to find an experienced rhinoplasty surgeon who performs many of these surgeries every year.

 The cost of an Asian rhinoplasty in NYC is a combination of a surgeon’s fee, facility fee, and anesthesia fee.
 These are sometimes reported as a combined fee in certain offices and other times broken down into their components in other offices.
 The surgeon’s fee can range from $5000 to $25000, plus the additional fees for the operating room and anesthesia.

 Revision rhinoplasty costs are typically 20% to 30% higher for the surgeon’s fee.
 The costs of rhinoplasty will vary by location, surgeon experience, and demand, along with the anticipated complexity of the surgery.
 After your consultation, Dr. Linkov’s team in Midtown, Manhattan will provide you with a thorough quote, detailing the full cost and how it breaks down.